-Wire shelving in a closet is an affordable way to organize your clothing.
+Wire shelving (Affiliate Link) in a closet is an affordable way to organize your clothing.
 When installed correctly, they are durable and last for years.
-They can hold a lot of weight too!
-So, to help you organize the clothes, you can add affordable wire shelving accessories that will attach to the wall or the wire shelves to give you more organized space in your closet.
-I will share the products I used with clients, so they too did not have to buy custom shelving.
+They can hold a lot of weight, too!
+So, to help you organize the clothes, you can add affordable wire shelving (Affiliate Link) accessories that will attach to the wall or the wire shelves to give you more organized space in your closet.
+I will share the products I used with clients so they, too, do not have to buy custom shelving (Affiliate Link).

-Wire shelving can be used in foyer closets, pantries, basement closets, bedroom closets (walk-in or plain closet layouts), garages, and sheds.
-Basically, any area of your home you want to organize with vertical shelving you can add these wire shelving.
+Wire shelving (Affiliate Link) can be used in foyer closets, pantries, basement closets, bedroom closets (walk-in or plain closet layouts), garages, and sheds (Affiliate Link).
+Basically, for any area of your home, you want to organize with vertical shelving (Affiliate Link), you can add wire shelving (Affiliate Link).
 But we will be focusing on clothing closets today.
-And, will be revisiting the other areas later this year.
+I will be revisiting the other areas later this year.

 20 SIGNS A CLOSET NEEDS TO BE PURGED